BernardoMG/dev-reTHINK-Hackathon/evaluation.md

   * You can get it working with only basic knowledge, but then you may find some things a bit confusing (for example, the domain when inviting users).

-4. How much time did you spent reading the documentation? (estimate)
+4. How much time did you spend reading the documentation? (estimate)

   - 5min (2)
   - 15min